 We will continue to help those, especially larger families, who are recycling as much as they can and still have too much waste for one wheeled bin.
 We will provide help and advice on waste minimisation and in certain circumstances a larger bin will be provided.
-But people who will not recycle can expect firm action from the council.

 You can dispose of excess waste at a household waste and recycling centre.
 These can be found at